-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Résumés") for all attachments.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet," "Timelines," "Memoranda of Understanding," "Résumés") for all attachments.
 Also, OJP recommends that applicants include résumés in a single file.

-Grant recipients are required to comply with the information in Appendix A: Guidance on State Implementation of the JRJ Program.
+Grant recipients are required to comply with the information in Appendix A: State Implementation of the JRJ Program.